echiner/edem-mda-data-ingestion/Exercises/Exercise1/README.md

-# Building your first Data Flow
+# Building your first Data Flow - File to File

 In this exercise we will create our first NiFi workflow: